hal3/reslope/README.md

 # Residual Loss Prediction: Reinforcement Learning with No Incremental Feedback

-An implemntation for our [paper](https://openreview.net/pdf?id=HJNMYceCW): residual loss prediction: reinforcement learning with no intermediate feedback.
+An implementation for our [paper](https://openreview.net/pdf?id=HJNMYceCW): residual loss prediction: reinforcement learning with no incremental feedback.
 If you find this code useful in your research, please consider citing:

         @article{daume2018residual,
           title={Residual Loss Prediction: Reinforcement Learning With No Incremental Feedback},